partyh4t/partyh4t.github.io/_tabs/whoami.md

 order: 4
 ---

 My name is Zayd (aka partyh4t).
 I'm currently pursuing a career in Cybersecurity, driven by a desire for redemption after being scammed/hacked many a time in games like Runescape during my younger years.
-I thoroughly enjoy network penetration testing, creating bots and automating tedious tasks in Python, rooting machines, and pasta...
+I thoroughly enjoy network penetration testing, creating bots and automating tedious tasks in Python, and coding custom malware to bypass AV and EDR solutions.

 ## Certifications
 ---